 A delegate perspective

-Vicky Butterby, Project Support Officer at PD North, shares her key takeaways from the Conference:
+Vicky Butterby, Project Support Officer at PD North, shares her key takeaways from the the English Maths and ESOL Annual Conference 2019:

 “A key message for me was around the importance of collaborative working to support literacy and numeracy skills development.
 Also, maths, English and ESOL are all specialist areas, and we need to recognise this and invest in our practitioners in a way that reflects that.